Preference Learning in School Choice Problems: Introduction

 \subsection{Related Literature}

-Most studies in the market design literature take agents' preferences as given, with a few exceptions.
-The paper that is most related to our own may be \citet{chen2017information}, which similarly explores information acquisition in school choice and compares mechanisms.
-While \citet{chen2017information} allows general preferences, they assume a restrictive form of learning.
-Students choose to learn ordinal preferences and then cardinal utilities.
-We take the opposite modeling approach: we allow information acquisition to be fully flexible at the cost of assuming a simple matching setup.
-This flexible learning framework offers comparative statics results and a clear intuition of how information costs result in the DA mechanism's increasing inefficiency.
+\citet{chen2017information} also investigates the acquisition of information in the context of school choice and compares the welfare outcomes under different mechanisms. \citet{chen2017information}'s study considers a general school choice model with preference learning, in which students first choose to learn their ordinal preferences and then their cardinal utilities, each at a cost.
+In contrast, our approach focuses on a simpler school choice environment to demonstrate the efficiency loss in the DA mechanism.
+The simplicity of our model enables us to consider a flexible information acquisition model and offers comparative statistics through the use of a single information cost parameter.

-A few other studies consider preference learning in matching. \citet{lo2018designing} assumes that each student selects a school to investigate, one after another.
-They define stability over an outcome that consists of matching and agents' beliefs and study how to implement a stable outcome. \citet{bade2015serial} considers heterogeneous learning costs among students.
-Serial dictatorship lets agents with higher information costs choose early, incentivizing more information acquisition and improving efficiency. \citet{harless2018learning} considers a student's choice of which school to learn about, and \citet{kloosterman2018school} considers each student's learning about others' preferences.
+Other studies have also explored the significance of preference learning in matching. \citet{lo2018designing} examines the design of a stable outcome by considering a process in which each student sequentially selects a school to investigate, and defines stability in terms of matching outcomes and students' beliefs about preferences. \citet{bade2015serial} considers the scenario of heterogeneous learning costs among students and finds that prioritizing agents with higher information costs through a serial dictatorship approach can lead to increased information acquisition and enhanced efficiency. \citet{harless2018learning} examines the student's choice of which school to learn about, while \citet{kloosterman2018school} investigates the learning process of each student regarding others' preferences.

-The DA mechanism's inefficiency relative to the Boston mechanism is well-known with complete information models. \citet{abdulkadirouglu2011resolving} show that DA is particularly inefficient when preferences are highly correlated, in which case the Boston mechanism screens students with strong preferences to allocate popular school seats.
-See also \cite{miralles2009school}, \cite{pathak2008leveling}, and \cite{featherstone2011school}.\footnote{The inefficiency of the DA may not hold in some environments. \cite{calsamiglia2014catchment} considers a setting in which students are highly prioritized by their neighborhood schools.
-For example, consider a district with three neighborhoods, two with good but differentiated schools and one with a bad school.
-The risk of matching with the bad school may pressure students in good neighborhoods to pursue their neighborhood schools, leaving out welfare improving exchanges among the students that match the good and differentiated schools.} We find that such inefficiency of the DA is exacerbated if students need to learn about their preferences.